-Pardot forms are embedded into web pages using iframes aka ‘inline frames’.
+Pardot forms are embedded into web pages using iframes, which stands for ‘inline frames’.
 In a nutshell, this means the Pardot page containing the form, is embedded into a frame on the web page of our site.
-One of the biggest hurdles this creates is a struggle to set up Pardot form tracking in Google Analytics.
+One of the biggest hurdles this creates, is a struggle to set up Pardot form tracking in Google Analytics (GA4).

 Pardot form embedded using iframe on marcloudconsulting.com

 Because the form does not exist in the actual page source code, standard ‘Event’ tracking on form submissions will not work by default.

 It’s one of the biggest challenges our clients face and one that’s quite technical and can be tricky to resolve!

 After much trial and tribulation, at MarCloud we’ve been able to implement a Pardot form tracking system that works and can be replicated by other users.
 It uses Google Tag Manager, so if you don’t have a GTM account yet, the first step is to create one for free and install it on your website.

 Before we dive into the next steps, let’s consider why we need to track these forms in the first place.